AI-and-Blockchain/S23_Algo_Crypt/README.md

 ./bootstrap.sh
 ```

-This script will install all dependencies, start an algokit localnet sandbox, and deploy the Membership contract that controls card distribution and game membership.
+This script will install all python dependencies, start an algokit localnet sandbox, and deploy the Membership contract that controls card distribution and game membership.
 You will then be redirected to the signup/login page.
 After this script completes, in a new terminal, run the API and associated frontend.

 ```
 ./run_api_frontend.sh